 Q: Should I tell my employer?

 A: This depends on your situation.
-Do you think your boss can make changes or offer help that would help you feel safer or do better at work?
-You are not required to tell your boss that you are a domestic violence victim.
-However, certain changes to increase your safety at work would require this.
-Also, it is harder to prove discrimination if you have not told your employer that you are a victim.
+Do you think your employer can make changes or offer help that would help you feel safer or do better at work?
+You are not required to tell your employer that you are a domestic violence victim or survivor.
+However, you may need to tell your employer in order to get changes made to increase your safety at work.
+Also, it is harder to prove discrimination if you have not told your employer that you are a victim or survivor.
 That makes it hard to determine how and when your employer found out about the violence.